wintrover/CVFactory/README.md

 ## 📖 Overview
 CVFactory is an automated resume and cover letter generation system for job seekers.
 It creates personalized cover letters based on job postings and applicant information using AI.

+## 🌐 Live Demo

+You can see the live application in action at **[https://cvfactory.dev](https://cvfactory.dev)**

+Experience the full functionality of CVFactory and generate your own personalized cover letters and resumes!

 ## ✨ Key Features

 - **📄 Job Posting Crawler**: Automatically collects relevant job information when a recruitment site URL is entered